 NAIDOC events

-NAIDOC Week celebrations are held across Australia each July, for the first time it is being held in November to celebrate the history, culture and achievements of Aboriginal and Torres Strait Islander peoples.
-NAIDOC is celebrated not only in Aboriginal and Torres Strait Islander Communities, but by Australians from all walks of life.
-The week is a great opportunity to participate in a range of activities and to support your local Aboriginal and Torres Strait Islander community.
+NAIDOC Week celebrations are held across Australia each July to celebrate the history, culture and achievements of Aboriginal and Torres Strait Islander peoples’.
+NAIDOC is celebrated not only in Indigenous communities, but by Australians from all walks of life.

 Source: NAIDOC website